pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 By default, a self-signed issuer is used.
 It's called `tap-ingress-selfsigned` and has limitations.
 For more information, see [Limitations of the default, self-signed issuer](#limitations-self-signed).

-VMware recommends you replace the default self-signed issuer with your own issuer.
+VMware recommends that you replace the default self-signed issuer with your own issuer.
 For more information, see [Replacing the default ingress issuer](#replace).

 Component-level configuration of TLS takes precedence and can be mixed with the ingress issuer.
 For more information, see [Overriding TLS for components](#override).

-It is possible to deactivate the ingress issuer.
+You can deactivate the ingress issuer.
 For more information, see [Deactivating TLS for ingress](#deactivate).

 ## <a id="prerequisites"></a>Prerequisites